 Judge for Canada Blooms, the largest flower and garden festival in Canada.
 Robert’s role was to give his perspective regarding safety, aesthetics, accessibility and design.

-Robert has presented to more than 450,000 people in 90 cities throughout North America.
+Robert has presented to more than 550,000 people in over 100 cities across North America.

 “Robert’s story is one that moves and empowers everyone.
 Robert’s message of hope, acceptance and self-determination is so valuable to a community.”